 The Interaction of Genetics and Environment

 Autism roots are like dances where genes twirl with the environment.
 Genetics establishes the basis, but it’s the various environmental factors that add the nuances to the complexity of autism development.
+Understanding the interaction of genetic predispositions and environmental risk factors is crucial for parents seeking answers.

 Understanding the Genetic Landscape: